cordxclay/site/content/portfolio/clay_charcoal.md

 +++
 <!--more-->

-Items made with a velvety black clay, and glazed in hues of blue-green or white.
-To celebrate the beauty of the clay, much of it is left exposed.
+Thrown in velvety black clay, these pieces are glazed in hues of deep blue-green or white.
+To reveal the unique beauty of the black clay, much of it is left unglazed and exposed.

 <i>This series is no longer available.</i>